Best Inflatable Kayak

 Inflatables are, much of the time, less expensive water craft.
 In most cases this is usually because the materials are cheaper.

-As with most aspects of life, costs makes inflatable kayaks more appealing.
+As with most aspects of life, costs makes these kayaks more appealing.
 You’ll find more beginners tending to opt for the blow up option more often.
-And also regular kayak users who want a second or third kayak, as a backup to their hard-shell.
+And also regular kayak users who want a second or third boat, as a backup to their hard-shell.

-That’s not to say that inflatables are specifically for beginners, no. Just that you will notice a larger proportion of beginners and novices in inflatable kayaks.
+That’s not to say that blow-upss are specifically for beginners, no. Just that you will notice a larger proportion of beginners and novices in expandable yaks.

 They Can Sink!

-Any kayak can sink, whether inflatable or made from tough composites.
-However, the tougher and generally more expensive inflatables are arguably just as tough as any hard shell.
+Any vessel can sink, whether inflatable or made from tough composites.
+However, the tougher and generally more expensive of these type are arguably just as tough as any hard shell.

-Video of a Sinking Kayak (warning - contains strong language!)
+Video of a Sinking Yak (warning - contains strong language!)

 - We always recommend that you wear a PFD when kayaking

-We can’t say the same for the cheaper inflatables, though.
-These kayaks may not have rubber reinforcement to the base material, and that can leave them more open to punctures.
-The old saying is that you get what you pay for – so if you’re taking kayaking at least reasonably seriously, a cheaper inflatable kayak maybe isn’t the way to go.
+We can’t say the same for the cheaper blow-ups, though.
+These may not have rubber reinforcement to the base material, and that can leave them more open to punctures.
+The old saying is that you get what you pay for – so if you’re taking kayaking at least reasonably seriously, a cheaper inflatable craft maybe isn’t the way to go.

 Now, if you only have 1 or 2 compartments, and you spring a leak, well then you’re in for an unwanted swim.
 Probably the last thing you want!